mahajan07/Tweet-Recognition-with-Tensorflow/README.md

 Task 8: Training the Model

-Task 9: Evaluating the Mode
+Task 9: Evaluating the Model